suntsov/efar/README.md

 ### Batch file renaming
 eFar has a very simple batch file renamer.
 Press **C-c c r** to run it.
-* the files to rename are the marked ones (if any) or the whole (might be filtered) file list in the current directory
+The files to rename are the marked ones (if any) or the whole (might be filtered) file list in the current directory .
-* renamer asks for a format string to use for renaming, default #basename-#number#ext
-* possible keywords in the format string:
+Renamer asks for a format string to use for renaming, default to #basename-#number#ext Possible keywords in the format string:
 - #name - replaced by the whole file name including extension
 - #basename - replaced by the file name without extension
 - #ext - replaced by the file extension (if any) with leading '.'
 - #number - replaced by the running number
+Keyword can be written in different form:
+- <name>, <NAME> or <Name>
+Depending on the form corresponding part will be translated to lower case, upper case or will be capitalized.

-* preliminary results of renaming are shown in a separate buffer
+Preliminary results of renaming are shown in a separate buffer.
-* user can run actual renaming or cancel it
+User can run actual renaming or cancel it.

 ### Changing sort order, filtering
 * change sort order and direction - **C-c f s**